Pazardzhik: Economy

 The economy today is mainly based on agriculture.
 Farms are mainly located in the fertile land of the Upper Thracian Plain, where vegetables are grown - tomatoes, peppers, etc. Fruit is also grown, especially peaches and cherries.
+Pamid grapes are also grown around the area, which is used to make the wine Trakia.
 Industry on the territory of Pazardzhik is the dominant sector in economy.
 Weaknesses include the loss of foreign markets in recent years, the depreciation of machinery, and the weak management capacity of local businesses, which are easily squeezed out by foreign competitors.
 The textiles industry, which was one of the largest dominant industries a few years ago, is currently in a poor state and enterprises rely on toll manufacturing, which deprives the market of quality goods from Bulgarian production brands.
 Construction in the municipality is widely represented by a large number of companies.
 There are natural resources underpinning the extraction of raw materials for the sector.
 In the sectoral distribution of expenditure on the acquisition of fixed capital assets, the largest share of manufacturing and the production and distribution of electricity and heat and gaseous fuels.
-Construction at the beginning of the period before 2007–2008 financial crisis also had a higher share, but in 2012, expenditure on acquisition of fixed capital in this economic activity decreased by almost 2 times.
+Construction at the beginning of the period before the 2008 financial crisis also had a higher share, but in 2012, expenditure on acquisition of fixed capital in this economic activity decreased by almost 2 times.

 Transportation

 The main transportation for the city are trolleybuses, buses, taxis and trains.

 The trolleybus network in Pazardzhik is one of the main transportation covering 2/3 of the city.
 It first opened on 1 June 1993.
 The trolleybus lines are 6 (1, 1E, 2, 2E, 4, 5) and have designated routes.
 The length is 30 km, which is one-way.
 The total passenger buses are 23, 6 of them are articulated buses.

-The bus transport network in Pazardzhik consists of 16 lines (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 13A, 14, 14A) covering the most important areas of the city.
+The bus transport network in Pazardzhik consists of 16 lines (1, 2, 2А, 3А, 6, 7, 10, 13, 13А, 14, 14A) covering the most important areas of the city.

 Pazardzhik is near the Trakia motorway and is on the I-8 road.
 The city connects with the major hub city Plovdiv and is 7 km away from the highway.
 The Pan-European Corridor VIII passes through, connecting it with cities such as Skopje.
 There are intercity buses which connect many cities and also countries like Greece.

-Pazardzhik has 62,003 cars per 1000 people and only 26 people killed in road accidents per 10000 people in 2011 according to the Eurostat.
+Pazardzhik has 62,003 cars per 1000 people and around 26 people die in road accidents per 10000 people in 2011 according to the Eurostat.